Categories

 • Commodity brokers.

-According to FinCEN, Ultimate Beneficial Owner is someone who owns more than 25% or more of any business/legal entity.
+According to FinCEN, the Ultimate Beneficial Owner is someone who owns more than 25% or more of any business/legal entity.
 Or they can be someone who controls, or manage the entity in any way.

 Corporate Transparency Act dictates that “US companies have to report UBO’s full name, DOB, current residence or business address, and identifying number from a passport, or driver’s license to the FinCEN”.